uscensusbureau/us-census-bureau-data-api-mcp/README.md

 Bringing _official_ Census Bureau statistics to AI assistants everywhere.

-The *U.S. Census Bureau MCP Server* is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that connects AI assistants with U.S. Census Bureau statistics from the Census Data API and other official Census Bureau sources.
+The *U.S. Census Bureau MCP Server* is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that connects AI assistants with data from the Census Data API and other official Census Bureau sources.
 This project is built using the [MCP Typescript SDK](https://github.com/modelcontextprotocol/typescript-sdk).

 ## Contents
 * [Getting Started](#getting-started)